 With Magento Community Engineering signed off and now pressing ahead with Magento 2.5, Adobe released Magento Commerce and Open Source 2.4.2.
-This latest release is powerful.
+This latest release is powerful if you aim to improve your Magento performance.
 It has numerous security fixes, performance improvements, and additional features.
 The Atwix team studied up on all the changes and has unpacked into small logical pieces for you.
 Grab a cup of coffee and enjoy Magento 2.4.2 Release Overview!

 Magento 2.4.2 has quickly proven itself to be stable, as evidence by more and more clients upgrading their websites to this latest version.
 However, some clients prefer to delay on upgrading.
 In this article, we will answer if you can stay with 2.3.6 and why upgrading to the latest version of the Magento platform matters.